nikitasrivatsan/TheForceGhostWriter/README.md

 # The Force Ghost Writer

-NOTE: This project was developed as part of the HopHacks 2016 hackathon.
+NOTE: This project was developed as part of the HopHacks Spring 2016 hackathon.
 As such, the code will be a little messy until we can finish cleaning it up.

 You can see our [interview](https://www.youtube.com/watch?v=c3C4TqjooK4&feature=youtu.be&t=1h17m1s) and [final presentation](https://www.youtube.com/watch?v=nZtWboZxCmQ&feature=youtu.be&t=40m45s).